andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 For Viz no. 4, we create a bar chart: [Number of Rides Per Hour - Mar 24 to Feb 25](https://public.tableau.com/views/NumberofRidesPerHour-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-1. Usage by members increases sharply between the office commute hours of 6:00 AM - 8:00 AM and 4:00 PM - 6:00 PM, followed by a steady drop in usage during the rest of the day.
+1. Usage by members increases sharply between the office/college commute hours of 6:00 AM - 8:00 AM and 4:00 PM - 6:00 PM, followed by a steady drop in usage during the rest of the day.
-2. Usage by casuals increases and decreases at much more steady and consistent rates, suggesting most of their usage for leisure instead of work commute.
+2. Usage by casuals increases and decreases at much more steady and consistent rates, suggesting most of their usage for leisure instead of work/college commute.

 ### Visualization 5: Average ride duration per weekday